hnrobert/vscode-ansi/README.md

 - How do I enable this extension for files other than `.ans` and `.ansi`?

   This can be done using the VS Code "language mode" feature.
-For example, to enable it for all `.log` filesd, open a `.log` file, then do `F1 - Change Language Mode - Configure File Association for '.log' - ANSI Text`.
+For example, to enable it for all `.log` files, open a `.log` file, then do `F1 - Change Language Mode - Configure File Association for '.log' - ANSI Text`.

 - Can the "preview mode" be opened automatically?